DustinBrett/daedalOS/README.md

 ## Current Focus

 - Windows
-  - Minimize/Maximize
   - Maximized mobile is not accounting for taskbar
-    - Animate minimize scaling into it's taskbar entry
   - Animate maximize as is done on osx
   - Cascade is causing visual glitch during min/max
   - WindowStateCycler needs defining

 ## System